 The framework must have a profile with which to operate.
-The following API code sample loads a scanner profile with a file name.
+Code Example 3-1 is a KCMS "C" API code excerpt that loads a scanner profile with a file name.

 Code Example 3-1 Loading a Profile from the Solaris File System